ritishraj/Payment-Form/README.md

 # 💳 Payment Form

 A simple and secure **Payment Form** built using modern web technologies.
-This project demonstrates form validation, responsive UI design, and integration with payment gateways (like Stripe/PayPal).
+This project demonstrates form validation, responsive UI design, and integration with payment Gateways (like Stripe/PayPal).

 ---